Operation Crusader: Axis supply

 A German motorised division needed 350 LT per day, and moving the supplies 300 mi took 1,170 2 LT lorries.
 With seven Axis divisions, as well as air and naval units, 70000 LT of supplies per month were needed.
 The Vichy French agreed to let the Germans use the port city of Bizerta, but no supplies reached the port until late 1942.
 From February to May 1941, a surplus of 45000 LT was delivered.
 Attacks from Malta had some effect but in May, the worst month for ship losses, 91 per cent of supplies arrived.
 Lack of transport in Libya left German supplies in Tripoli and the Italians had only 7,000 lorries to transport supplies to 225,000 men.
 A record amount of supplies arrived in June but at the front, shortages worsened.

 There were fewer Axis attacks on Malta from June and the British increased the proportion of ships sunk from 19 per cent in July to 25 per cent in September, when Benghazi was bombed and ships diverted to Tripoli, air supply in October making little difference.
-Deliveries averaged 72000 LT per month from July to October, but the consumption of 30 to 50 per cent of fuel deliveries by road transport and 35 per cent of supply lorries unserviceable reduced deliveries to the front.
+Deliveries averaged 72000 LT per month from July to October but the consumption of 30 to 50 per cent of fuel deliveries by road transport and 35 per cent of supply lorries being unserviceable, reduced deliveries to the front.
 In November, during Operation Crusader, a five-ship convoy was sunk and air attacks on road convoys prevented daylight journeys.
 Lack of deliveries and the Eighth Army offensive forced a retreat to El Agheila from 4 December, crowding the Via Balbia, where British ambushes destroyed about half of the remaining Axis transport.

 Convoys to Tripoli resumed and ship losses increased but by 16 December, the supply situation had eased except for the fuel shortage.
 In December, the Luftwaffe was restricted to one sortie per day.
 The Vichy French sold 3600 LT of fuel, U-boats were ordered into the Mediterranean and air reinforcements sent from the Soviet Union in December.
 The Regia Marina used warships to carry fuel to Derna and Benghazi and made a maximum effort from 16 to 17 December.
 Four battleships, three light cruisers and 20 destroyers escorted four ships to Libya.
 The use of an armada for 20000 LT of cargo ships depleted the navy's fuel reserve and allowed only one more battleship convoy.
 Bizerta, Tunisia, was canvassed as an entrepôt, but it was in range of RAF aircraft from Malta and was another 500 mi west of Tripoli.